February 2013 Quetta bombing: Bombing

 The bomb went off in a market area with many grocery stores, several language schools and a large computer centre.
 It took place towards the end of the market day, as many people shopped for food and children left school.
-According to Quetta's police chief Mir Zubai Mehmood, around 70–80 kg of explosives had been planted inside a water tank that had been installed on a tractor trailer.
+According to Quetta's police chief Mir Zubair Mehmood, around 70–80 kg of explosives had been planted inside a water tank that had been installed on a tractor trailer.

 Initial reports suggested the bomb had been attached to a parked motorbike.
 The blast dealt severe damage to buildings in the area, destroying at least one two-story house and trapping many under rubble.
 Sporadic gunfire was reported after the attack, and locals were reportedly hesitant to approach the site in the immediate aftermath for fear of more bombs.
 Angry members of the Hazara minority set up roadblocks with burning tires and fired into the air in order to keep people away from the blast site in case of a second attack.
 Photos from the scene showed groups of desperate people rushing the injured into ambulances and private vehicles, as emergency services quickly became overloaded.
 Nevertheless, police forces worked throughout the evening and into the night, with the death toll being updated several times due to more bodies being pulled out from beneath rubble.